jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 The the complete case block can be viewed in the [repository](https://github.com/opscode-cookbooks/chef-splunk/blob/master/attributes/default.rb#L46-L66).
-Also, since this is an attribute, consumers of this cookbook can set the URL to whatever they want.
+Also, since this is an attribute, consumers of this cookbook can set the URL to whatever they want, including a local HTTP server.

 Another example of gnarly conditional logic looks like this, also from the `splunk42::client` recipe.